Clubs, societies and student groups

 - Rabelais (our independent magazine for the 'student voice') and much more.

-Peer Learning Advisor (PLAs)
+Peer Learning Advisors (PLAs)

 Sharpen your academic skills as you assist other students.
 PLAs are experienced and successful students who assist other students with their studies and use of the library.